LumeWeb/.github/profile/README.md

 But there's more.
 Lume Web extends beyond decentralized finance (defi), envisioning a digital landscape of openness.
 Join us in rewriting the rules and designing a user-centric internet.

-Repositories mirror at https://git.lumeweb.com.
-For contributions and issues, head to https://lumeweb.com.
+Repositories here are mirrored from https://git.lumeweb.com.
+For contributions and issues, head to https://lumeweb.com and join the community.
 Your voice matters.

 Our self-hosting approach safeguards projects in a shifting privacy landscape, ensuring lasting self-sovereignty.
 Expect a fully self-hosted future.